internalfx/sqlgrid/README.md

 View the [Changelog](https://github.com/internalfx/sqlgrid/blob/master/CHANGELOG.md)

-#### Need help?

 ---

 Special thanks to [Arthur Andrew Medical](http://www.arthurandrew.com/) for sponsoring this project.

 Arthur Andrew Medical manufactures products with ingredients that have extensive clinical research for safety and efficacy.
-We specialize in Enzymes, Probiotics and Antioxidants.
+They specialize in Enzymes, Probiotics and Antioxidants.

 ---